When will the Foundayo pill be available in the UK?

-Orforglipron is a new GLP-1 pill, from the makers of Mounjaro, that’s recently been approved for weight loss in the US.
+Foundayo is a new GLP-1 pill, from the makers of Mounjaro, that’s just been approved as a weight loss treatment in the UK.
+Here’s what you need to know

 11 min read